Electric Cars: What If You Don't Have a Driveway?

 One of the questions would-be electric car drivers might ask is: how do I charge my vehicle if I don’t have a driveway or live in a flat?

-Charging options
+Charging Options

+Charging an electric vehicle (EV) at home, using a dedicated home charging point, is generally the most convenient way to go.
 But that still leaves lots of people out.
-This is especially true for city dwellers: in London only 48% of off-street drivers have access to parking, according to PwC.
+This is especially true for city dwellers: in London, only 48% of off-street drivers have access to parking.
+So, what’s the solution?

-Charge elsewhere
+Charge Elsewhere

 Though installing your own charge point and using that to charge overnight will likely be your most convenient and cheapest option, it’s not the only one.

-Consider, for example whether your workplace has charging points.
+Consider whether your workplace has charging points.
 If so, this might be a free and convenient way to top up each day.
 If there’s no charging point at your office, look into the government’s Workplace Charging Scheme, which offers financial support for businesses and other employers to have charge points installed at their premises.

 Also, could you use a public charging point, for example, at a supermarket or car park?
 These are normally free, but slower.
 As a starting point, try out this map of public charging points.

 Some local authorities are acting to help meet this demand.
-Brighton & Hove City Council, for example, announced in October that it would install more than 200 new electric vehicle charging points over the next few months, including 30 mandatory Electric Charging spaces, driven, it said, by “requests from residents who own or are thinking of buying electric vehicles but have no off street parking available”.
+Brighton & Hove City Council, for example, announced in October that it would install more than 200 new electric vehicle charging points over the next few months, including 30 mandatory Electric Charging spaces, driven, it said, by “requests from residents who own or are thinking of buying electric vehicles but have no off-street parking available”.

 Another way of charging is by using a rapid charging point.
 These are found at motorway service stations and can charge an EV to 80% in around 30 minutes.
 But they are more expensive.

-These options aren’t necessarily do-able or convenient for some people.
+These options aren’t necessarily doable or convenient for some people.
 So, what other options are there?

 In July, the government announced it was investing almost £40m into projects designed to transform electric charge point infrastructure.